 How to Clean Your Kitchen

-I'm a big believer in keeping a clean house; in fact, my wife would argue that I'm a bit compulsive about cleaning, but hey it's fun, mindless, work and it gives me great satisfaction when I see clean hardwood floors, a shiny stainless steel fridge, or crystal clear windows!
+I’m a big believer in keeping a clean house; in fact, my wife would argue that I’m a bit compulsive about cleaning, but hey it’s mindless work and it gives me great satisfaction when I see clean hardwood floors, a shiny stainless steel fridge, or crystal clear windows!

 I take special pride in cleaning our kitchen, but it does present some challenges because of the varying materials and the amount of use the room gets from a day-to-day perspective.
-Here's a quick tips list for cleaning your kitchen:
+In turn, here’s a quick tips list for cleaning your kitchen, especially if you’re a day to day cook like we are here at Scordo.

 Cabinets: